system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 ![GPU brace screws](./img/gpu-brace-plastic-screws.webp)

-_The plastic GPU braces' primary function is to prevent damage during shipping.
-The system can be run without the braces if they don't fit an upgraded card; the back PCIe bracket provides primary support for the GPUs._
+_The GPU brace assembly's primary function is to prevent damage during shipping.
+The system can be run without the brace if it doesn't fit an upgraded card; the back PCIe bracket provides primary support for the GPUs._

 ## Removing the CPU shroud:

-The CPU shroud guides airflow through the CPU coolers.
+The CPU shroud guides airflow through the CPU cooler.
 It covers the CPU and partially obstructs the RAM slots and top GPU.

 **Tools required:** Cross-head (Phillips) screwdriver (optional)
 **Time estimate:** 7 minutes